oivalian/Tallyr/README.md

 This tool is also useful for:

-- Split Reports or Essay
+- Split Reports or Essays
-- Academic Reasearch Notes
+- Academic Research Notes
 - Manuscript Tracking
 - Editing
 - and more ...